-- 1) Learners could explain the process involved in software engineering - 2) Learners could compute the impact of various risks involved in software development - 3) Enables learners to adapt with suitable software model for problem solving. - 4) Learners could design and build test cases for software testing and quality management
+- 1) Learners could explain the process involved in software engineering. - 2) Learners could compute the impact of various risks involved in software development. - 3) It enables learners to adapt suitable software model for problem solving. - 4) Learners could design and build test cases for software testing and quality management.